-Dr. Jeeten Singha is a Fellowship trained Foot and Ankle Surgeon at The Orthopaedic Group, division of Connecticut Orthopaedic Specialists.
+Dr. Jeeten Singha is a Board Certified, Fellowship Trained Foot and Ankle Surgeon at The Orthopaedic Group, division of Connecticut Orthopaedic Specialists.
 Dr. Singha specializes in Reconstructive Foot and Ankle Surgery, Complex Deformity Correction, Sports Injury, Arthroscopy and Fracture Care.

 A Chicago native, Dr. Singha traveled the country as a nationally ranked junior tennis player growing up.
 He pursued his passion for tennis and attended undergraduate on a tennis scholarship where he was a 4x NCAA All-American.
 After this, Dr. Singha attended medical school at Rosalind Franklin University of Medicine and Science in Chicago.
 He went on to complete his Foot and Ankle Surgery Residency at the world-renowned Mount Sinai Hospital in New York City.